fofinho666/contra_ble_tutorial/README.md

 This tutorial explains how to convert a normal [Contra keyboard](https://cartel.ltd/projects/contra/) into a Bluetooth keyboard.

-I've started with a blanked kit, but if you already built it and are willing to desolder the Pro Micro and all the switches, this is the right tutorial for you!
+I've started with a blanked kit, but if you've already assembled yours and are willing to desolder the Pro Micro and all the switches, this is the right tutorial for you!

 ## List of materials

-* [Sparkfun Pro Micro - 3.3V/8MHz](https://www.sparkfun.com/products/12587) - We need to switch from the 5v Pro Micro that comes on your kit to a 3.3v Pro Micro to make the keyboard more energy efficient and suitable to run on a battery.
+- [Sparkfun Pro Micro - 3.3V/8MHz](https://www.sparkfun.com/products/12587) - We need to switch from the 5v Pro Micro that comes on your kit to a 3.3v Pro Micro to make the keyboard more energy efficient and suitable to run on a battery.
-* [Adafruit Bluefruit LE SPI Friend - Bluetooth Low Energy (BLE)](https://www.adafruit.com/product/2633) - This BLE module is well supported by the QMK firmware.
+- [Adafruit Bluefruit LE SPI Friend - Bluetooth Low Energy (BLE)](https://www.adafruit.com/product/2633) - This BLE module is well supported by the QMK firmware.
-* [Adafruit LiIon/LiPoly Backpack Add-On for Pro Trinket/ItsyBitsy](https://www.adafruit.com/product/2124) - A tiny module that will charge the battery when the keyboard is connected through USB.
+- [Adafruit LiIon/LiPoly Backpack Add-On for Pro Trinket/ItsyBitsy](https://www.adafruit.com/product/2124) - A tiny module that will charge the battery when the keyboard is connected through USB.
-* [Eachine EV800 FPV Goggles Spare Part 3.7V 2000mAh Lipo Battery](https://www.banggood.com/Eachine-EV800-FPV-Goggles-Spare-Part-3_7V-2000mAh-Lipo-Battery-p-1072727.html) - A nice and compact battery that fits on the 3D printed support.
+- [Eachine EV800 FPV Goggles Spare Part 3.7V 2000mAh Lipo Battery](https://www.banggood.com/Eachine-EV800-FPV-Goggles-Spare-Part-3_7V-2000mAh-Lipo-Battery-p-1072727.html) - A nice and compact battery that fits on the 3D printed support.
 You can use whatever Lipo battery you like as long as it fits on the support.
-* [Breadboard-friendly SPDT Slide Switch](https://www.adafruit.com/product/805) - I've used this switch to modulate the support, but you can also use any switch as long as it fits on the support.
+- [Breadboard-friendly SPDT Slide Switch](https://www.adafruit.com/product/805) - I've used this switch to modulate the support, but you can also use any switch as long as it fits on the support.
-* 1N5817 Schottky diode - We need a diode to prevent the Vcc current (500mA) from flowing into the battery when charging the keyboard.
+- 1N5817 Schottky diode - We need a diode to prevent the Vcc current (500mA) from flowing into the battery when charging the keyboard.
-* 30AWG Wire - To connect the components and solder into the MEGA32U4 pads directly.
+- 30AWG Wire - To connect the components and solder into the MEGA32U4 pads directly.
-* Hot glue
+- Hot glue
-* Labels
+- Labels
-* Electrical tape
+- Electrical tape
-* 3x 2mm diameter washers
+- 3x 2mm diameter washers
-* 3x 6mm heigh standoffs
+- 3x 6mm heigh standoffs
-* 3x M2*6mm head hex socket screws - I used this to screw the printed support
+- 3x M2*6mm head hex socket screws - I used this to screw the printed support
-* Access to a 3D Printer - To print the [components support](https://www.thingiverse.com/thing:3516520)
+- Access to a 3D Printer - To print the [components support](https://www.thingiverse.com/thing:3516520)

 ## The plan

 Since the Arduino does not have enough pins available to connect the Bluetooth module, we will need to hack and reroute the following pin directly from the microcontroller chip:

 ![Wiring](images/wires.png)